 Sometime after December of 1992, I got a call from Sharon, an old girlfriend of mine.
 Our friend Ken had died of AIDS and she was pulling together a memorial service.
 I had not known Ken was sick.
 Sharon told me how she had taken care of Ken and nursed him in the final months of his life.
 I remember her telling me how horrendous Ken’s final days were in the hospital and how he suffered.
 I had not known until her phone call that Sharon and Ken were even close.Continue reading →

 What makes love, love?
 Why does the rallying cry, love is love, that began with the Proposition 8 fight, ring true to so many people?
 What has changed in the culture that the once unthinkable, love between two men or two women, is now blessed by the Supreme Court of the United States as fully equivalent to the love between a man and a woman?Continue reading →

 I’ve been thinking a lot about an old friend of mine, Ron, since recently seeing the HBO movie, The Normal Heart.
 Where did Ron go?
 Whatever happened to him?
 I’m determined to find out what happened to his life.
 Continue reading →

-I just finished watching The Normal Heart.
-While I saw the play about two years ago at the Arena Stage in Washington DC, and had read much of the story it was based on in, And The Band Played On, by Randy Shilts, I was unprepared for how powerful the HBO movie was.
-I remember the early days of AIDS but turned away as many men did.
+I just finished watching The Normal Heart on TV.
+While I saw the play about two years ago at the Arena Stage in Washington DC and had read the real-life story that it was based on, And The Band Played On, by Randy Shilts, I was unprepared for how powerful the HBO movie was.
+I remember the early days of AIDS but turned away from the death and disease as many men did.
 Continue reading →